-If you are at least age 62 and have at least 15 "Years of Vesting Service" under the Johns Hopkins Health System Corporation Retirement Plan when you lose regular coverage due to one of the above qualifying events, you may continue coverage under COBRA until the end of the month in which you reach age 65.
+If you are at least age 62 and have at least 15 years of continuous service as determined under the Johns Hopkins Health System service recognition policy when you lose regular coverage due to one of the above qualifying events, you may continue coverage under COBRA until the end of the month in which you reach age 65.
 This allows you to continue coverage under COBRA until you are eligible for Medicare.
 You may also cover your spouse while you are receiving this extended COBRA coverage.
 If you cover your spouse until you reach age 65 (when your COBRA coverage ends), your spouse may thereafter continue COBRA coverage until the end of the month in which they reach age 65 or have been on COBRA for 36 months in total, whichever occurs first.